jheare/Fish546-Jake/Week1Notebook.md

 Next the samples were restriction enzyme digested using **Sbfl-HF** restriction enzyme then the samples were ligated and sonicated to produce functionally approprate bands between 200-600bp for sequencing.

 Finally the samples were prepped as libraries using the Kappa LTP Kit.
-Once these libraries have been created the samples have been barcoded and are ready for sequencing.
+Once these libraries have been created the samples have been barcoded and are ready for RAD sequencing.

 You can find the full protocol for sample processing and prep [here](https://github.com/sr320/LabDocs/blob/master/protocols/RADseq.md).